Updated January 17, 2024

 Now that you know how boilers work, let’s compare firetube and water tube boilers based on the three factors listed above.

-The initial cost for purchase and installation of a boiler
+The initial cost for the purchase and installation of a boiler

 Firetube boilers are usually less expensive than water tube boilers.